-- If you have a Backup/Restore PC Card installed, skip to Step 2.
-If you do not have a PC Card installed, see "Using a PC Card" on page 10-2 or refer to the PARTNER PC Card Installation Instructions that came with your PC Card. - 2.
-Press Feature @ @ System Program System Program # 125 at extension 10 or 11.
+- f you want to restore from a PC Card, verify that only one Backup/Restore Card is in the processor module.
+If you do not have a PC Card installed, see "Using a PC Card" on page 10-2 or refer to the PARTNER PC Card Installation Instructions that came with your PC Card.